VikashMehra01/Aims/Readme.md

 ### Step 4: MongoDB Setup

-**Option 1: Local MongoDB**
+**Option 1: Local MongoDB** (Development Database)
-- Install MongoDB locally
+- Install MongoDB locally on your computer
 - Start MongoDB service
-- The application will connect to `mongodb://localhost:27017/aims`
+- The application will connect to `mongodb://localhost:27017/your_database_name` (replace `your_database_name` with your preferred database name)
+- ⚠️ **Note**: This is a local database - data is stored only on your machine and is not shared with others

 **Option 2: MongoDB Atlas**
 - Create a free MongoDB Atlas account